Will Bartholomew

-Will Bartholomew (born October 1, 1978 in Nashville, Tennessee) is a former American Football fullback and now CEO of D1 Sports.
+Will Bartholomew (born October 1, 1978) is an American former football fullback.

 Playing history

 College

 Bartholomew played college football for the Tennessee Volunteers football team, earning many honors including 2001 SEC Good Works Team, Verizon Academic All-District IV, Academic All-SEC; 2000 Academic All-SEC; 1999 Academic All-SEC; and 1998 Academic All-SEC.
+He was a captain on the 1998 National Championship winning team that went 13–0 with a victory over Florida State in the Fiesta Bowl.
 He functioned primarily as a "blocking" back for the team.

 Professional

 As an undrafted free agent, Bartholomew was to play in the National Football League for the Denver Broncos.
 Bartholomew's career ended after suffering a knee injury during training camp that required multiple extensive surgeries.

-Business

-Bartholomew is the founder & CEO of D1 Sports, a training and therapy company dedicated to being The PLACE for the ATHLETE.
+He founded a sports training facility after retiring from football.

 Personal life

 Bartholomew's brother, Ben, also played for the Tennessee Volunteers.